orchidsoftware/orchid.software/docs/en/docs/menu.md

 Menu::make('Example')->url('https://orchid.software/');
 ```

-Specifying a link through the route:
+To create a link with a route, use the `route` method and provide the name of the route:

 ```php
 Menu::make('Example')->route('route.idea');
 ```

+Make sure the route is defined in your app's routes file.

 ## Active State